NeedsAUsername/workout-journal-website/notes.md

 next to do:
   connect the days/routine to the entry form such that the exercises are set to the day's exercises and the weights are defaulted to the last time the exercise was done.

+  let users create routines.

 extras?
 progress chart